rydmike/adaptive_theme_demo/README.md

       ),
 ```

+This gets a more refined look for the **Dialogs**.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/dialogs.gif" alt="Dialog Themes" />

+If you want to make the dialogs feel more native on **iOS** and **macOS**, one way to do so is to use the `.adaptive` constructor.
+It is however still only available on the `AlertDialog`.
+Using it will make the dialogs use the Cupertino style on iOS and macOS, while still using the Material style on other platforms.

 ### Text Theme

+You should treat the `TextTheme` and its text styles only as styles that determine the text style of built-in UI and typically also your custom UI components.

+If you want a radically different text style for a specific component, make a new `TextStyle` for that component and use it in its component theme.
+Like we did for the `AppBar` title font in this demo.

+If you have a lot of content in your app, that requires different and more flexible text styles than what it is offered in the `TextTheme`, do not try to modify and use the `TextTheme` for that.
+Add such `TextStyle`s as a theme extension.
+We will look at an example of this later too.

+A common approach when customizing the `TextTheme` for your application UI components, is to use the `GoogleFonts` package and use maybe **two** or **max three** custom fonts for your applications `TextTheme` and the styles it contains.
+Maybe one font for the **Display** and **Headline** styles and another for the **Title**, **Body** and **Label** styles.
+Maybe even an own style for **Title**.

+When it comes to custom text style size definitions in the `TextTheme`, for the large **Display** style you can resize them a fair bit without breaking default component designs that use them.
+However, the more you go down in the styles default sizes, the less you can tweak their size, maybe just a few points or even just one point up or down.
+If you do more, you may break some default intended designs of UI Widgets that are based on these text styles by default.

+You can also modify the `TextStyles`s default font weights, but be careful with this too.
+The default font weights are often chosen to match the intended design of the UI components that use them.
+Again, tweaking it for the larger styles is typically fine.

 ```dart
       // 22) Add a custom TextTheme made from TextStyles